-At minimum, the Chapter must have a President, but your institution may require additional leadership roles.
+At minimum, the Chapter must have an elected President, but your institution may require additional leadership roles or may have another name for this position.
 Leadership responsibilities include, but are not limited to, the following areas:

 - Ensuring that the Chapter is properly reporting membership and Chapter information to National Headquarters.